Let’s create a warmer, more efficient home.

 Is a ductless heat pump a good fit for my home?

-What is the difference between AFUE & SEER and what do they mean?
+What is the difference between AFUE & SEER?

 AFUE (Annual Fuel Utilization Efficiency)

-Heating equipment, tankless water heaters and boilers come in several levels of efficiency, for example 80% 90%, 95% AFUE and up to 98% AFUE.
+Heating equipment, tankless water heaters, and boilers come in several levels of efficiency, i.e. 80% 90%, 95% AFUE and up to 98% AFUE.
 Anything that heats with natural gas or propane will be rated using this basis.
-AFUE tells you the amount of heat you get compared to the amount of fuel (natural gas or propane, typically) that you put in.
+AFUE tells you the amount of heat you get compared to the amount of fuel (typically natural gas or propane) that you put in.
 So 80% AFUE means 80% of the fuel becomes heat and 20% is wasted.
-With gas bills going up, it can pay to have a 95-98% furnace – you could lower your heating costs by 15% or more.
+With gas bills going up, it can pay to have a 95-98% furnace–you could lower your heating costs by 15% or more.

 SEER (Seasonal Energy Efficiency Ratio)